vermiliondesign/taco_shell_boilerplate/trunk/public/README.md

 * wordpress (symlink that points to wordpress-x.x)
 * composer.json

-This site uses a "wp-fresh" approach and uses symlinks to extrapolate the main custom "app" from the "wordpress core".
-Below is a list of the symlink configurations:
+This site uses a "wp-fresh" approach and uses symlinks to extrapolate/isolate the main custom "app" from the "wordpress core".
+To see the taco shell boilerplate without symlinks, check out this github page(insert symlink-less taco project here).

+###### Below is a list of the symlink configurations in this project:

 * ln -s wordpress-4.1 wordpress